(Redirected from Cesar Valdez)

 In 2007, Cesar fell to 7-10, 3.41 for the South Bend Silver Hawks.
 He still tied Cole Devries for 6th in the Midwest League in ERA.
 He was one less shy of the MWL lead.
 The Santo Domingo native pitched for the Visalia Oaks (10-3, 2.53, 16 BB in 96 IP) and the Mobile BayBears (3-5, 4.06).
 He led all Diamondbacks minor leaguers in wins (tied with Christian Beltre), was second in strikeouts (140, 3 behind Barry Enright) and was second in ERA (3.14, behind Bryan Augenstein).
 He was named the Diamondbacks Minor League Player of the Year.
 He tied for 6th in the California League in victories and would have led in ERA had he qualified (Tim Alderson led instead).
 Baseball America rated him as having the best curveball and changeup in the Arizona chain and as the club's #7 prospect.

 In 2009, Valdez spent all year at AAA, going 7-6 with a 4.78 ERA, missing a month with tendonitis.
-That winter, he was 0-1 with a 10.50 ERA forthe Scottsdale Scorpions.
+That winter, he was 0-1 with a 10.50 ERA for the Scottsdale Scorpions.
 Back with Reno to open 2010, he was 1-1 with a 3.80 ERA and 25 strikeouts in 23 2/3 IP.
 He was then called up to The Show to replace Kevin Mulvey.
 In his MLB debut, Cesar got the start versus the Houston Astros.
-He allowed a quick run on a walk to Michael Bourn and a Carlos Lee double in the first, but tossed shutout ball the remainder of the way.
+He allowed a quick run on a walk to Michael Bourn and a Carlos Lee double in the 1st, but tossed shutout ball the remainder of the way.
 He was yanked for pinch-hitter Tony Abreu in the 6th and finished up with the win in his first game in the bigs.
+He made 9 appearances for the D-Backs that year, including 2 starts, and went 1-2, 7.65 in 20 innings.